Dun Mountain Railway: Passenger services

-By July 1893 the tram had been running for over 30 years and the maintenance costs were rising at an unacceptable rate, with much of this attributable to the run-down state of the assets, particularly the rails.
+By July 1893, the tram had been running for over 30 years and the maintenance costs were rising at an unacceptable rate, with much of this attributable to the run-down state of the assets, particularly the rails.
 Harle resolved to sell the operation and put everything up for sale by tender.
 When no tenders were received to his satisfaction, he approached the council to see if it was interested in purchasing it.
 As it were in some financial difficulties and realising that a significant expense would be involved in upgrading the railway, it declined Harle's offer.

 On 18 January 1901, the council received a petition from Hardy Street business owners and cab drivers demanding that something be done about the parlous state of the railway.
 The council held a meeting to consider the petition, and the majority of councillors were in favour of purchasing and dismantling the railway, though the minority were in favour of retaining it.
 Following this meeting, the council's finance committee was authorised to conduct due diligence on the railway.

-At the next council meeting, on 5 February, an offer from Harle for the sale of the tram operation including all assets bar the Haven Road property was tabled.
+At the next council meeting, on 5 February 1901, an offer from Harle for the sale of the tram operation including all assets bar the Haven Road property was tabled.
 The council agreed to commence negotiations, but first needed to obtain statutory authorisation from a ratepayer plebiscite as a loan would need to be raised.

 The poll was conducted on 19 April 1901, with the result being 369 in favour, 244 against and 12 informal of a total of 625 ballots cast from 1,591 eligible voters.
 Six days later a new council was elected, which quickly confirmed the intention to purchase and close the railway.
 A problem was encountered when the council was reminded by the Treasury that it would be illegal for them to raise a loan under the Loans to Local Bodies Act, which they resolved by instead issuing debentures on 15 May 1901.

 The city purchased the railway and trams on 30 May 1901, with the last fare-paying journey being made the same day.
 This service to the port and back carried several local dignitaries, including Mayor Henry Baigent, councillors Charles Harley, Frederick Fairey and William Akersten, and several members of the public.
 Town Clerk Harry Gully was on hand to ensure that the fares collected made it into the city coffers.

-The council voted on 7 June 1901 to lift the rails, with work commencing on 26 June and being completed by 6 July.
+The council voted on 7 June 1901 to lift the rails, with work commencing on 26 June 1901 and being completed by 6 July 1901.
 The sleepers were sold, though many of the rails were retained by the council for its own use.
-The trams were sold at auction on 14 December 1901 to Joseph Taylor, acting on behalf of the Puponga Coal and Gold Mining Company.
+The trams were sold at auction on 14 December 1901 to Joseph Taylor, acting on behalf of the Puponga Coal & Gold Mining Company.